The convert_nest function transforms a data.frame or data.table by converting nested columns

 Conversion Characteristics:

-Non-destructive transformation of nested columns
+Non-destructive transformation of all nested columns

 Supports flexible input and output formats